bsmith89/longev-mgen/doc/submission.md

 suggest that the responders may possess starch degradation capabilities absent in the non-responders.

-We examine the three-guild model proposed by Ormerod and colleagues [@Ormerod2016] by reproducing their dimensional reduction approach with the addition of these new genomes.
-In this analysis, annotations of B1-A, B1-B, and B2
-are consistent with a hypothesized guild of alpha-glucan degrading species, supporting their interpretation.
-A more nuanced
-approach to annotation was also applied by constructing _de novo_ clusters of proteins based on homology.
-Interestingly, this analysis
-indicates that B2, and the closely related M6, share physiological potential with MAGs in the host-glycan guild, suggesting that a more detailed examination can identify specific functions that discriminate responders from non-responders.
-This approach is bolstered by the phylogenetic and genomic distinction between B2 and both B1-A and B1-B, reducing the confounding effects of shared evolutionary history.

 By including otherwise unannotated genes, genomic comparisons based on OPFs may reflect shared functional potential better than applying previously defined orthologies.
-Besides the identification of potentially novel gene families, _de novo_ homology clustering [@Schloss2008] also enables differentiation of sub-groups not captured by standard annotations.
+Besides the identification of
+novel gene families, _de novo_ homology clustering [@Schloss2008] also
+enables differentiation of sub-groups not captured by standard annotations.
-For instance, hypothetical genes annotated as homologs of SusC, SusD, and SusEF, were clustered into 119, 162, and 33 different OPFs respectively.
+For instance, hypothetical genes annotated as homologs of SusC, SusD, and SusEF, were clustered into 98, 187, and 191 different OPFs respectively.
 It is plausible that this sub-clustering captures differences in protein structure with importance in oligo- and polysaccharide recognition, import, and binding.
-Combined with annotation of characterized functional domains, these clusters more narrowly predict the polysaccharide utilization ranges of uncultured organisms.
+Combined with annotation of characterized functional domains, we hypothesize that these clusters more narrowly predict the polysaccharide utilization ranges of uncultured organisms.
 Testing these predictions will require characterization of the metabolic